Leadership Core Values

 - Foundations of a Christian Worldview

 Faithful leaders aren’t defined by positions or titles.
-Your ability to lead is about much more than where you find your role on an organizational chart.
+Your ability to lead goes beyond your position on an organizational chart.

 The Master of Arts in Leadership is part of our Institute for Faith and Culture and will prepare you to be a leader through coursework that engages with the best insights from the field of leadership studies from the perspective of a biblical worldview.
 Program themes include the biblical foundations of leadership, the importance of personal leadership, and the importance of leading across generations and cultures.

-While leadership principles can be taught in a classroom, leadership can only fully be learned in the laboratory of the real world.
+While leadership principles can be taught in a classroom, leadership is best learned through real-world experience.
 For this reason, students participate in the Residency Program at the Impact 360 Institute.

 With a master’s degree in leadership, you will be well-positioned to exercise leadership in numerous vocational contexts.
-Our graduates serve as transformational leaders in businesses, non-profit organizations, universities, and local churches.
-Potential careers include collegiate ministry, church or parachurch leadership, or non-profit leadership.
+Our graduates serve as transformational leaders in business, nonprofit organizations, universities, and local churches.

 Choose from a concentration in spiritual formation or servant leadership: